Hapag-Lloyd Aktiengesellschaft (OTCMKTS:HPGLY) Receives Underweight Rating from JPMorgan Chase & Co.

-Hapag-Lloyd Aktiengesellschaft (OTCMKTS:HPGLY)‘s stock had its “underweight” rating restated by investment analysts at JPMorgan Chase & Co. in a research report issued to clients and investors on Monday, The Fly reports.
+JPMorgan Chase & Co. reaffirmed their underweight rating on shares of Hapag-Lloyd Aktiengesellschaft (OTCMKTS:HPGLY) in a research note issued to investors on Monday morning, The Fly reports.

 Hapag-Lloyd AG is a container liner shipping company, which engages in the transportation of containers by sea.
 It operates through the following geographical segments: Atlantic, Transpacific, Far East, Middle East, Intra-Asia, Latin America, and Europe-Mediterranean-Africa-Oceania.
 Its products include dry cargo, reefer cargo, dangerous goods, and special cargo.